-The Centre will focus on materials use (as well as energy) because converting raw materials into stock materials (e.g. ore into steel plate) is an energy-intensive process, and so excessive demand for materials needs to be tackled in order to cut energy consumption substantially.
+The aim of CIE-MAP has been to undertake research designed to combat global warming by addressing energy use by industry, specifically by reducing material flows.
+The underlying rationale is that converting raw materials into stock materials (e.g. ore into steel plate) is an energy-intensive process, and consequently excessive demand for materials needs to be tackled in order to reduce energy use (and, therefore, carbon emissions).

 Further information about Centre for Industrial Energy, Materials and Products is available on the CIE-MAP website.